anas-didi95/anasdidi-dev/content/blog/_solid-liskov-substitution-principle/index.md

 The general idea of **LSP** is **substitutability**, where a superclass can be replaced with its subclass without altering any properties of the application.
 Thus, objects of the subclasses required to behave in similar to the objects of the superclass.

 In **object-oriented programming (OOP)** such as Java has a concept called **Inheritance**.
-Inheritance is a concept where a class are based on another class.
+Inheritance is a concept where a class is based on another class.
 Where a class is "inherited" from another class, the inherited class become the subclass of the superclass, thus has all the characteristics of the superclass, but can also contain new properties.

 ---

 <a name="example"></a>
 ## Example

-The application of LSP is easier to abuse due this principle is depends on the behavior of the classes rather than structures.
+LSP is easier to abuse due to this principle is depends on the behavior of the classes than structures.
 Thus, the compiler would not catch any error in the application and it will work, but mostly lead to buggy or difficult to maintain code.

 <a name="bad-example"></a>
 ### Bad Example